Abe Lincoln may have said that you can’t always please everyone.

 42. Dung Beetle

 Dung beetles are an important part of the food chain, as they help break down animal waste.
-There are more than 800 species of dung beetle found all over the world, but Minnesota has a few native species.
-Regardless, they are still types of beetles in Minnesota.
+More than 800 species of dung beetle are found worldwide, but Minnesota has a few native species.
+Regardless, there are still types of beetles in Minnesota.

-Often, these unique insects are seen rolling balls of dung across the ground or lawns as they make their way back to their burrow.
+These unique insects are often seen rolling dung balls across the ground or lawns as they return to their burrow.
 This can be up to 60 feet away from the point of origin!

 43. Earth-boring Scarab Beetle